michaelyaa/ExpenseTracker/README.md

 # Getting Started with Expense Tracker

 ## Development
-Before you begin development, make sure you install these packages:
+Before you begin developing, make sure you install these packages:

 npm for node package management
 ```